CptNatalie/Customer-Banking/README.md

 Files
 ### References
-ChatGPT, Xpert Learning Assistant, peer study group created by Brandon McKimmy, then concluded by comparing my final answers to Matt Dipintos repository.
+ChatGPT and peer study groups were used to create this module challenge.